University of Saskatchewan Copyright Policy

 A number of exceptions are built into federal legislation for the use of materials protected by copyright.
 In addition to fair dealing provisions, exceptions include, but are not limited to certain types of public performances, the reproduction of copyright material for the purposes of examination and testing, and the taping of certain radio and television program for educational purposes in classrooms and on the premises of educational institutions.

-Fair dealing refers to the use of less than substantial passages and quotations from material protected by copyright for the purpose of private study, research, criticism, review and/or newspaper reporting.
+Fair dealing refers to the reproduction of portions of materials protected by copyright for the purpose of private study, research, criticism, review news reporting, parody, satire or education.

 University premises include any location, physical or virtual, where (and when) University of Saskatchewan instruction is delivered.
 University policies and practices govern behaviour on University premises.